 If you want to gain the industry knowledge that can make you an expert, don’t just learn it in the workplace.
 Find a mentor that can help you deepen your knowledge.
 Network with others in the industry.
 Study in your own time.

 Industry knowledge isn’t all it takes to make a great employee, either.
 You should be working on your soft skills in your own time.

 4. Be the Superstar

 As you build the base of your career (that is, yourself), you should also be building how well you’re able to show it off.
 This doesn’t mean becoming hyper-competitive in the workplace and constantly fishing for credit over your employees.

 Rather, consider how you build your personal brand outside the company you work for.
-Skillcrush personal branding tips show that more and more employers are looking at the personal reputation and the evidence that the people they hire are truly dedicated to their work.
+Skill crush personal branding tips show that more and more employers are looking at their personal reputation and the evidence that the people they hire are truly dedicated to their work.